Okeibunor/personal-website/content/posts/learningjava.md

 ## Learning Java

-One technology I've always been interesting in is Java.
+One technology I've always been interested in is Java.
 It was the first programming language I particularly interacted with when I picked up programming.

 I was learning Android development then and Java was still the primary go-to language for Android development.
 That was before Google made it's pivot to Kotlin.